AlvaroNovillo/DS_Padel/README.md

 Rey Juan Carlos University, Data Science Laboratory, C/ Tulipán, s/n, 28933, Móstoles, Spain {alvaro.novillo, victor.acena, carmen.lancho, marina.cuesta, isaac.martin}@urjc.es

-## Abstract

-This study presents a novel framework for automatic two-dimensional tracking of Padel games using monocular recordings.
-The algorithm integrates computer vision techniques to detect and track players, the court, and the ball.
-By employing homography, we are able to extrapolate the detected player positions to a two-dimensional court, thus enabling automatic two-dimensional tracking of Padel games.
-The approach is designed to be user-friendly, cost-effective, and adaptable to different camera angles and lighting conditions, making it accessible to both amateur and professional players and coaches.

 ## Methodology

 The framework consists of three main modules: